ClementBM/clementbm.github.io/_drafts/2020-05-23-python-development-setup.markdown

 ├── setup.cfg
 ```

-As you might suppose, none of the file or directory is random.
+As you might suppose, none of the files or directories are choosen randomly.
 You'll know more about these choices reading the post.
-It's worth noting that this structure might be familiar for most programers familiar with github and python.
+It's worth noting that this structure might be familiar for most programers working with github and python.
 Major inspiration for the structure comes from [pytest good practices](https://docs.pytest.org/en/latest/goodpractices.html), other from famous repositories previously listed.

 > Just one reminder when naming your files ans directories, avoid spaces !